CssJhay/v4-1/content/jobs/Scout2018/index.md

 ---

 - Worked with a team of two designers to build a marketing website and e-commerce platform for [Radiosharke](https://radiosharkemusic.com/).
-- Helped solidify a brand direction for Radiosharke that spans both packaging and web
+- Helped solidify a brand direction for Radiosharke that spans both packaging and web, providing technological expertise.
-- Interfaced with Radiosharke users on a weekly basis, providing technological expertise.